alexeibs/text-wrapping-example/README.md

-Wrapping texts using dynamic programming
+Small exercise in dynamic programming - Python script for wrapping texts